Skip to content

 This results in roughly eighty English expressions being employed to represent a single Hebrew term.
 Translators often presume that “breath” can encompass a multitude of meanings and have generally favored broader, more figurative definitions over retaining the original Hebrew word itself, such as “nephesh.”
 However, this methodology presumes the Hebrew language evolved over time from pictorial glyphs just like any other, and was functionally used just like any other.
 It overlooks the notion that through “Moses” a “language from beyond” breaking all normal linguistic conventions was inaugurated, even utilizing the ancient Phonician elements.

 The RBT translation minimizes the inclusion of fill words.
 If something doesn’t make sense, we don’t add words to make it make sense.
 We look closer for the sense.
-Adding words to make sense of something that otherwise doesn’t make sense, is cheating.
+We refuse to ever be lazy in translating anything.
+In many cases a single word or clause is researched for days on end, in order to ensure that we aren’t missing something.
+Adding words, ignoring prepositions, modifying pronominal definitions, passing over “particles”, or concocting “special sub-definitions” which are entirely different from or even contradictory to the primary meaning in order to make sense of something that doesn’t seem to make sense, is cheating, and deceptive.

 A Book of Dark(ened) Sayings, Brought to Light